International fund managers turn to financials, tech as trade worries rise | Malay Mail

 “Even if you wanted to, it’s difficult to rip them out of these companies,” he said.

-Suzuki has also been increasing his position in European luxury goods makers such as Italian apparel company Moncler SpA and British alcoholic beverage company Diageo Plc, both of which make products that should not be significantly affected by rising global trade costs, he said.
+Suzuki has also been increasing his position in European luxury goods makers such as Italian apparel company Moncler SpA <MONC.MI> and British alcoholic beverage company Diageo Plc,, both of which make products that should not be significantly affected by rising global trade costs, he said.

 “You can find tariff-resistant businesses that are in niches, but it takes work to find them,” he said. — Reuters